DeliSauce/Team-Challenge-React-Native/README.md

 ## To Do
 - currently no way to add users to challenge if they haven't already created an account
 - add OmniAuth and figure out how to log in automatically
+- fix overview rendering so that all boxes are not red

 # Team Challenge